 February 17th was the first time I did a portrait shoot without my X-T1, I'll be honest I didn't go into the shoot as confident, all I had was a Thinktank bag, and my trusty X100T.
 I had no idea what I expected to capture, but I knew that my projects couldn't stop due to a clumsy mistake I had made early in that month.

-I took my subject down to the Dequindre Cut, a 1.35 mile trail that linked the Detroit Riverfront to Eastern Market.
-The location was rather bland, and a the wide lens equipped with the X100T didn't help by any measure.
-It was at this point that I knew I need to make a change, the X100T, though an awesome camera just isn't suited for portraiture styled photography.
+The plan was to take my subject down to the Dequindre Cut, a 1.35-mile trail that linked the Detroit Riverfront to Eastern Market.
+The location was rather bland and wide open Shooting with the X100T seemed hopeless, how was I going to focus on my subject when 90% of the frame was going to be the background.
+I came to the conclusion that the 35mm focal length equipped with this camera was just going to be too wide...
+I knew I needed to make a change,asthe X100T just isn't suited for portraiture styled photography.

-Not much to say about the unit here, it's built like a tank, definitely has some weight to it, though you don't notice it too much when mounted on the X100T.
-In fact that unit is built so perfectly that it keeps the X100T at balance, both the bottom of the body and TCL-X100 are identical, so no unexpected tipping will occur.
+The TCL-X100 is built like a tank, it's pretty much identical to the Fujinon 23mm that comes attached to the X100T.
+The only difference, well it's larger.
+The lens itself definitely has some weight to it, though you don't notice it too much when mounted on the X100T.
+In fact, that unit is built so perfectly that it keeps the X100T at balance, especially when equipped with the Lensmate Thumb Grip.

 The lens itself is fairly easy to get on, though I do dislike some things about it.
-When using my X100T in its normal wide state (35mm) I have a JJC Hood and B+W Filter attached to it, in order to install the conversion lens I have to remove all of this in order to properly screw it on.
-This isn't so much of a problem if I'm going on a portrait sessions and I know the 50mm focal length will be all I'm using, but at times when I want to use the conversion lens at an event, or family outing I can already see that removing all of that gear will be frustrating, not to mention storing it.
-Another thing I disliked was the fact that I kept hitting the focusing barrel, I shoot mostly in manual mode, with focus peaking enabled, so when my knuckle hits the focus ring the lens instantly goes into it's focus peaking, it's a user error, but one that I can't seem to shake off.
+When using my X100T in its normal wide state (35mm) I have a JJC Hood and B+W Filter attached to it, in order to install the conversion lens I have to remove all of this to properly screw it on.
+This isn't a huge problem, it just makes these items more of a liability.
+The idea of losing my filter and lens hood due to constant removal is just mentally annoying to me.
+Another thing I disliked was the fact that I kept hitting the focusing barrel, I shoot mostly in manual mode, with focus peaking enabled, so when my knuckle hits the focus ring the lens instantly goes into its focus peaking, it's a user error, but one that I can't seem to shake off.

 ** Ian Boys has posted and informed me of a few quick minor complaints.**